LAKE TOWNSHIP -- For the Lake Ariel Fire Company, the pancake breakfast on Sunday marked the beginning of a recovery.

-It was the first fundraiser since Aaron Rossignol, the former company president, was criminally charged, accused of stealing more than $8000.
+It was the first fundraiser since Aaron Rossignol, the former company president, was criminally charged and accused of stealing more than $8,000.

-Prosecutors said he copied the department's fuel credit cards, and used them for himself between April of 2011 and January of 2014.
+Prosecutors said he copied the department's fuel credit cards, and used them for himself between April 2011 and January 2014.

-Mark Cowger, who replaced Rossignol as president says, “I have known him for a long time, it's just hard to believe you know. “
+"I have known him for a long time, it's just hard to believe you know," said Mark Cowger, who replaced Rossignol as president.

 The need is now greater, after the loss.

-Deputy Chief Alex Rae said, “It jeopardized the whole operation of this department, it’s not going to stop us, we’re going to continue on.”
+"It jeopardized the whole operation of this department.
+It's not going to stop us.
+We're going to continue on," said Deputy Chief Alex Rae.

 Not only did the alleged theft siphon away money, it also damaged morale.
 However, support from the community is lifting firefighters' spirits.